abhi1kumar/CSE822_Parallel_Computing/homeworks/hw2/README.md

 # Homework 2: Matrix Multiplication

+Group 4:
+Abhinav Kumar
+Avrajit Ghosh
+Siddhant Gautam
+Trevor Fush

 With your group, write a program that multiplies two matrices together.
 See [Matrix Multiplication](http://mathworld.wolfram.com/MatrixMultiplication.html).

-1. For a given matrix size `N`, what is the total number of floating point operations performed by this operator?
+1. For a given matrix size `N` (which is number of rows times number of columns), what is the total number of floating point operations performed by this operator?

 2. Compute the performance in Mflop/s of the matrix-matrix multiply for `N=100`.
 Be sure to perform enough repeat calculations of the timing to overcome any statistical noise in the measurement.